renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

     the next person will just try if the current person fails; and it can slow the game down dramatically.
-  - Instead, we recommend the GM require one character make one test on behalf of the party; that character—usually the one with the highest rating in the skill in question—should “take the lead,” and the other party-members should assist (if they can, see *Skill Modifiers*).
+  - Instead, we recommend the GM require one character make one test on behalf of the party; that character — usually the one with the highest rating in the skill in question — should “take the lead,” and the other party-members should assist (if they can, see *Skill Modifiers*).
 </aside>